mocha-engine/mocha/README.md

     <img src="https://user-images.githubusercontent.com/12881812/210671438-4d622459-fc1b-4164-ba8a-932dd2926524.png" />
 </p>

-Mocha is a work-in-progress game engine that aims to leverage modern graphics technologies to deliver high-quality visuals.
+Mocha is a work-in-progress game engine that aims to (eventually) leverage modern graphics technologies to deliver high-quality visuals.
 It is equipped with a Vulkan renderer, a C# scripting system, and a hot-loading HTML/CSS user interface solution.
 In addition, Mocha offers a Jolt physics implementation and a physically-based shading and material system.
 The engine includes an ImGui-based editor for easy customization.

 ![Mocha Screenshot](https://user-images.githubusercontent.com/12881812/210655312-1e0d25a1-e4bf-49d9-943b-f88f932f7e08.png)

 ## Key Features

-- High-quality visuals using a modern Vulkan 1.3 renderer with support for ray tracing (VK_KHR_ray query)
+- High-quality visuals using a modern Vulkan 1.3 renderer with support for ray tracing (`VK_KHR_ray_query`)
 - Flexible C# scripting with automatic C++ <-> C# interop bindings
 - Customizable user interface using hot-loading HTML/CSS
 - Realistic physics simulation with Jolt